 Canadian Avalanche Association

-The use of snowmobiles in Tatshenshini-Alsek Park has increased significantly.
-In recent years, BC Parks and the Champagne and Aishihik First Nations have taken the necessary steps to provide winter recreation opportunities for those wishing to ride snowmobiles in this magnificent corner of British Columbia.
-At the same time, BC Parks is committed to protecting the natural environment and preserving wildlife species and their habitat.
+The use of snowmobiles in Tatshenshini-Alsek Park has increased significantly over the last several years.
+During this time B.C.
+Parks and the Champagne and Aishihik First Nations have taken steps to provide winter recreation opportunities for those wishing to ride snowmobiles in this magnificent corner of British Columbia.
+At the same time, B.C.
+Parks is committed to protecting the natural environment and preserving wildlife species and their habitat.

 Recent studies indicate that snowmobile activity does affect a wide variety of animals, often resulting in behavior alterations, habitat avoidance, and energy expenditures at critical times when animals are under extreme stress due to winter hardships.
 By respecting wildlife you encounter while riding in the park, you will help preserve the long-standing value this area provides for wildlife and their habitat.